A Guide to the Best Vegan Chocolate (UK)

 Cadbury Plant Bar

-This is the one we’ve all been waiting for!
+The one we’ve all been waiting for.
 Veganuary research revealed that more than a quarter of plant-based Brits say the iconic Dairy Milk is their most missed chocolate treat and Cadbury listened.
-Try the Cadbury Plant Bar in Smooth Chocolate or Almond Salted Caramel.

-Available at supermarkets and newsagents nationwide
+Available at Asda, Sainsbury’s and Waitrose.

 Cadbury Plant Bar